anachrocomputer/HexClock/README.md

 A \#define in the code SERIAL_OUTPUT should be defined to select standard Arduino serial output at 9600 baud.
-This is more useful for debugging, but cannot co-exist with the LED display.
+This is more useful for debugging, but cannot co-exist with the HMDL2416 LED display.

 If that \#define is not present, the sketch will send the time in hex to an HP HMDL2416 16-segment four-digit display.
 The display is connected to the ATmega PORT D, and the control signals are to Arduino digital I/O pins.

-Only hex time is displayed at present.
+The pushbutton on Arduino A0 is used to switch between display modes at run-time.
+Pressing it will cycle through from the inital HEX to OCTAL, DECIMAL, and STANDARD (then back to HEX).

 ### Pinout ###